- red pepper

 Mix the dressing in a blender or small food processor until the ingredients are emulsified.
 Put it in the refrigerator to chill for an hour or two.

-Julienne the pepper and the cucumbers (after you have seeded and peeled the cucumbers).
-Thinly slice the purple onion.
+Julienne the pepper and the cucumbers (after you have seeded and peeled the cucumbers; if you are using English cucumbers, there is no need to remove the seeds and you may want to keep the peel on, too).
+Thinly slice the purple onion, or finely dice it if you prefer.
 Toss all the ingredients together.

 I like to use the jicama when I make it, but it’s not always available.
 When I find it, it is usually at a supermarket that caters to ethnic food lovers, such as the local Mexican market.